mrmdlab/Segmenthor/README.md

     - non local means (trash)
     - deep learning, has yet to find a good model
         - swin-transformer, GAN, transformer, Vision transformer, CNN, ...
-- after adjusting brightness, Should allow user to have the option to compute again.
 - allow adjust brightness for only one slice
 - hotkey for reloading config
 - new mode: ADJUST